EXPLAINER: US-European differences on climate law persist

 Despite Biden’s conciliatory words, several Democratic members of Congress said they have no plans to revisit the question in new legislation.

-Here’s a look at the disagreement among European allies over clean energy and jobs.
+Here’s a look at the disagreement with France and other allies over clean energy and jobs.

 WHAT IS THE MAIN POINT OF CONTENTION?